ElectricCoffee/Curse-of-Transience/ideas.md

 * One culture may value steel more than gold, and thus have an entire monetary system based around using weights of steel and copper as their monetary currency.
 * One may use simple bartering to get by
 * One is already on fiat money, using paper banknotes.
+## Schools of Magic
+### Wizardry / Sorcery
+* Is an "exact science".
+* Uses spellbooks with precise spells that have a precise meaning and definition.
+* Maybe subdivided into sorceries and rituals.
+### Thermomancy
+* Is based on emotion.
+* Uses no spellbook of any kind, but rather has one or two basic spells that can be manipulated based on the individual's needs.
+* Spells grow stronger with player skill.
+* Often carries "catalytic materials" like water and wood in order to augment the thermal spells.
+### Bardery
+* Is based on songs.
+* Songs pull on people's emotions in specific ways and can therefore be used to inspire, mourn, or even heal.
+Songs therefore act more as passive modifiers than actual spells with effect.
+* Spells require magical instruments imbued with bardic essence in order to be usable as bardic catalysts.